Introduction to high dimensional knots: The projections of -dimensional knots

-1cm We made an immersion of $S^n$ into $\R^{n+1}$ which is the projection of a nontrivial $n$-knot but which is not the projection of any trivial $n$-knot in an explicit way.
-We used `the K3 surface'.
+1cm The author made a transverse immersion of $S^n$ into $\R^{n+1}$ which is the projection of a nontrivial $n$-knot but which is not the projection of any trivial $n$-knot in an explicit way.
+We used `the K3 surface', which you see in the textbooks on algebraic geometry.

-1cm To the advanced readers: The singularity of our immersion consists of only double points.